 In this guide, we will learn how to install docker, docker-compose and learn the basics of docker-compose.yml file.
 We will also learn to configure prometheus, grafana and node_exporter in a container to monitor our server.

 Server monitoring is really essential if we want to make sure that our applications are running smoothly.
 It is a basic need for every DevOps engineer, System Administrator and Developers as well.
 It shows us the health of our server and the insights provided by monitoring tool can prevent us from heading into a critical issue.

-Prometheus is a really popular monitoring tool that has a very large community.
+Prometheus and grafana are really popular monitoring tools that have a very large community.
 We will setup all the necessary tools in ubuntu server.

 Before you install Docker Engine for the first time on a new host machine, you need to set up the Docker repository.
 Afterward, you can install and update Docker from the repository.